The flower bloom breath for labour

 ๐ŸŒธ Take a few deep breaths in through the nose and out through the mouth.

-๐ŸŒธ Imagine your perineum (the area between your vaginal opening and anus) blooming and fluffing out like a flower as you inhale and exhale.
+๐ŸŒธ Picture your perineum (the area between your vaginal opening and anus) blooming and fluffing out like a flower with each breath.

-๐ŸŒธ Notice whatโ€™s happening in your jaw and whether your teeth are grinding.
-See if you can gently release your jaw and allow the top and bottom row of your teeth to separate.
-Allow your lips to part slightly.
+๐ŸŒธ Pay attention to your jaw and whether your teeth are grinding.
+Try to gently release your jaw and allow your top and bottom teeth to separate.
+Let your lips part slightly.

-๐ŸŒธ See if you can soften and melt around the base of your ribcage (where your diaphragm is) as you breath in and out
+๐ŸŒธ Visualize softening and melting around the base of your ribcage (where your diaphragm is) as you breathe.

-๐ŸŒธ Notice any tension in the rest of your body, your neck and shoulders, your legs and feet and see if you can let the tension melt away
+๐ŸŒธ Notice any tension in the rest of your body โ€” your neck, shoulders, legs, and feet โ€” and see if you can let that tension melt away.

-๐ŸŒธ Notice what is happening in your body without judgement.
-There is no right or wrong.
+๐ŸŒธ Observe whatโ€™s happening in your body without judgment.
+Thereโ€™s no right or wrong.
 No good or bad.
-And if there is judgment, notice what it is and the feelings that come with it.
+If judgment arises, notice what it is and the feelings accompanying it.

 Previous